-If you ask to see the personal information we hold about you, we'll show you and correct any errors, unless we have a lawful reason not to.
+If you ask for the personal information we hold about you, we'll give it to you and correct any errors, unless we have a lawful reason not to.
 Call us on 0800 377 774 for more information.
 For full details of our privacy policy go to www.ird.govt.nz (search keyword: privacy).